The Physical Origin of Extreme Emission Line Galaxies at High redshifts: Strong {\sc [Oiii]} Emission Lines Produced by Obscured AGNs: Result

 To derive the line fluxes and associated errors, we fit spectral models to the observed spectrum with the error spectrum by the package \texttt{lmfit} \citep{newville_2015_11813}.
 Here the spectral models are composed of a Gaussian model and a constant continuum:

-with 4 free parameters of amplitude $A$, line width $\sigma$, central wavelength $\mu$, and offset of continuum $C$.
-We obtain the integrated {\OOiii} flux by integrating the 5$\sigma$ width of the Gaussian profile of the {\Oiii} line after subtracting the continuum.
+with 4 free parameters of amplitude $A$, line width $\sigma$, central wavelength $\mu$, and offset of continuum $C$. {The prior for the continuum offset C is set based on the values measured from the broad continuum range described in the previous paragraph.} We obtain the integrated {\OOiii} flux by integrating the 5$\sigma$ width of the Gaussian profile of the {\Oiii} line after subtracting the continuum.
 We compare the measured Gaussian flux with the measured integrated flux.
 If the two fluxes are different more than $1\sigma$ level, a second Gaussian will be added in the fitting.
 We utilize the same methods to estimate the flux and EW of other lines, by masking nearby residuals and other emission lines.
 Table \ref{tab:line} shows the line ratios of the major narrow component.
 The unresolved lines (e.g. {\OOii}) are presented with integrated measurement.